Jerome Davis/Icon Sportswire

 Author: Anthony Vlahovic

-Not only did Jayden Daniels take his team to the NFC Title game, but he also took home the 2024 Rookie of the Year.
+Not only did Jayden Daniels take his team to the NFC Title game, but he also took home the 2024 Rookie of the Year award.
 On the other side of the field, LA Rams outside linebacker Jared Verse secured the Defensive Rookie of the Year.

-With the 2025 NFL Draft completed, the odds for the 2025-26 Rookie of the Year have finally been released, which means NFL bettors can stay current on all odds movements from now until the end of the season down below.
+With the second week of the regular season wrapped up, we'll keep NFL bettors current on all odds movements from now until the end of the season down below.

 Player | Opening Odds | Current Best Odds |